Blobfolio/blob-domain/README.md

 Does this host have an `A` record in its DNS table or is it a public IP address?

+Note: the `A` record cannot point to a restricted/reserved IP like `127.0.0.1` or the function will return `FALSE`.

 #### Arguments

 N/A